OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 Office icons have a limited color palette.
 Use the colors listed in the following table to guarantee seamless integration with the Office UI.

-- Use color to communicate meaning rather than for embellishment.
-It should highlight or emphasize an action, status, or an element that explicitly differentiates the mark.
-- If possible, use only one additional color beyond gray.
-Limit additional colors to two at the most.
-- Colors should have a consistent appearance in all icon sizes.
-Office icons have slightly different color palettes for different icon sizes.
-16px and smaller icons are slightly darker and more vibrant than 32px and larger icons.
-Without these subtle adjustments, colors appear to vary across sizes.

 |**Color name**|**RGB**|**Hex**|**Color**|**Category**|
 |:---|:---|:---|:---|:---|
 |Text Gray (80)|80, 80, 80|#505050||Text|